dmavridis/AI-dog_classifier/README.md

 		cd dog-project
 	```
 2. Download the [dog dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/dogImages.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/dogImages`.
-3. Download the [human dataset](http://vis-www.cs.umass.edu/lfw/lfw.tgz).
+3. Download the [human dataset](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/lfw.zip).
 Unzip the folder and place it in the repo, at location `path/to/dog-project/lfw`.
 If you are using a Windows machine, you are encouraged to use [7zip](http://www.7-zip.org/) to extract the folder.
 4. Donwload the [VGG-16 bottleneck features](https://s3-us-west-1.amazonaws.com/udacity-aind/dog-project/DogVGG16Data.npz) for the dog dataset.
 Place it in the repo, at location `path/to/dog-project/bottleneck_features`.
-5. Install the necessary Python packages.
+5. Obtain the necessary Python packages, and switch Keras backend to Tensorflow.

 	For __Mac/OSX__:
 	```